gergelyk/bkp/README.rst

     # This will create/overwrite original file/directory: foo/bar/baz

     # Note that multiple files can be specified in the command line.
+    # Output files are always created in the same directory where corresponding
+    # input files are located, no matter what CWD at the time.
     # For more help invoke:

     bkp --help